 '''

 Grammar: allow-recursion { <address_match_element>; ... };

-Blocks: options, view

-Tags: query

 '''

-Defines an address\match\list of clients that are allowed to perform recursive queries.
+Defines an address_match_list of clients that are allowed to perform recursive queries.

 This specifies which hosts are allowed to make recursive queries through this server.
 BIND checks to see if the following parameters are set, in order: allow-query-cache and allow-query.
 If neither of those parameters is set, the default (localnets; localhost;) is used.